 CRP is a protein that helps you fight infections.
-However, it is also a marker of low-grade inflammation and a predictor of your heart disease risk.
-It links stress, emotional, and socioeconomic cues to physiological ones.
-Keep reading to find out about the symptoms and causes of high CRP.
+However, it is also a marker of low-grade inflammation and can help predict your heart disease risk.
+Keep reading to find out about health conditions associated with high and low CRP.

 Why is High C Reactive Protein (CRP) Bad?

 Signals Chronic Inflammation